StatisticalReinforcementLearningLab/SARAv2/src/app/survey/README.md

 ### Technical details
 As already mentioned, the surveys are defined using a JSON formatted file.
 The `./dynamic-survey/dynamic-survey.component.ts` file converts the JSON into visual form.

-You can see the links to the JSON file and `dynamic-survey.component.ts` below.
 We also created a sample survey in the link `./sample-survey/sample-survey.component.ts` and `./sample-survey/sample-survey.component.html`.
 The `sample-survey.component.html` shows the 'one line code' that you can change to point to the survey you want to populate from `/assets/data/` directory.